mv5903/Discord-Bots/readme.md

 ## Welcome to My All-Purpose Discord Bot

-Using this bot, you can make it perform a wide variety of tasks!
+#### Using this bot, you can make it perform a wide variety of tasks!
 Here are a list of commands that I have implemented for my Discord bot:
 <br>
+* -allow
+	* Grant access to a private voice channel, which adds permission to the voice channel for the @mention to connect.
+Note: You must be the private voice channel creator in order to do this.
 * -currency
 	* Get current currency exchange information, formatted as "-currency[from code][to code][price]", example: "-currencyUSDCAD10.68" Use -currencycodes for a list of codes.
 * -date